Tomáš Rosický: 2015–16 season

 Having missed the first half of the 2015–16 season as a result of a serious knee injury, Rosický finally made his first appearance on 30 January in a FA Cup tie with Burnley.
 After the match, it was revealed that he had suffered a thigh injury during the encounter, with the result that he would spend at least another month on the sidelines.

-It was announced on the final day of the season that Rosicky would end his ten-year stay with Arsenal, and would leave upon the expiry of his contract in July 2016.
+It was announced on the final day of the season that Rosický would end his ten-year stay with Arsenal, and would leave upon the expiry of his contract in July 2016.
 On 15 May, he received a guard of honour after Arsenal's 4–0 final day victory against Aston Villa, with the majority of the Arsenal squad wearing his 'Rosický 7' jersey.

-Return to AC Sparta Prague and retirement
+Return to Sparta Prague and retirement

-On 30 August 2016, Rosický announced a return to AC Sparta Prague.
+On 30 August 2016, Rosický announced a return to Sparta Prague.
 He made his second debut for Sparta on 10 September 2016 as a substitute in a 2–2 draw with Mladá Boleslav in a Czech First League game; However, he sustained an injury during that same match and was eventually ruled out for the rest of the 2016–17 Czech First League season.

 On 10 September 2017, Rosický returned to Sparta Prague's starting line up after seventeen years away and scored the winning goal of the game against Karviná.

 On 20 December 2017, Rosický announced his retirement from professional football aged 37, due to persistent injuries hampering his physical condition.
 He made 12 competitive appearances for Sparta in his final campaign.

 International career

+Early senior career

-Rosický made his international debut for the Czech Republic in February 2000 at the age of 19 against the Republic of Ireland.
-He played two more friendly matches before being named in the Czech Republic's provisional 26-man squad for UEFA Euro 2000.
+On 23 February 2000, Rosický made his international debut for the Czech Republic in a friendly match against the Republic of Ireland, replacing Pavel Nedvěd at the 83rd minute.
+He scored his first goal on 6 October 2001 in another friendly match against Bulgaria.

+Rosický was named in the Czech Republic's provisional 26-man squad for UEFA Euro 2000.
 He played in his nation's first two matches at Euro 2000 during Patrik Berger's international suspension – both losses – before Berger replaced him ahead of the Czech Republic's final game, against Denmark.

+2002 FIFA World Cup and UEFA Euro 2004

-He took part in qualification for the 2002 World Cup, scoring twice in a 6–0 win against Bulgaria.
-After finishing second in their qualifying group, the Czech Republic played a two-legged playoff against Belgium.
-Rosický was unable to take part in the first game, a 1–0 loss, due to suspension; in the second match, he played in the 1–0 loss as Belgium qualified for the 2002 World Cup at the Czechs' expense.
+Rosický took part in qualification for the 2002 World Cup, scoring twice in a 6–0 victory against Bulgaria.
+Due to suspension, Rosický could not part in the first game, a 1–0 loss.
+In the second match, he played in the 1–0 loss as Belgium qualified for the 2002 World Cup at the Czechs' expense.

-Rosický played a prominent role at Euro 2004 where the Czech team defeated Netherlands and Denmark but then surprisingly lost to eventual winners Greece in the semi-finals.
-He then helped the side qualify for the 2006 FIFA World Cup in Germany, scoring seven times in 12 matches during the qualifying process; the last of these was the only goal of the second leg of the Czech Republic's play-off against Norway, ensuring qualification for the finals.
+Rosický played a prominent role at Euro 2004 where the Czech team defeated Netherlands and Denmark but surprisingly lost to eventual winners Greece in the semi-finals.
+He helped the side qualify for the 2006 FIFA World Cup in Germany, scoring seven times in 12 matches during the qualifying process; the last of these was the only goal of the second leg of the Czech Republic's play-off against Norway, ensuring qualification for the finals.